volkanto/yaba/README.md

 You can run `yaba` from a git directory or any other directories which is not a git repo.

-If you are in a git repo and if you want to prepare release for that repo, you don't need to specify the repo name with the command, it will automatically detects the current directory and if it is a git repository `yaba` will use it as `repo` for the command.
+If you are in a git repo and if you want to prepare the release for that repo, you don't need to specify the repo name with the command.
+The command will automatically detect the current directory and if it is a git repository `yaba` will use it as `repo` for the command.

 By default, if you don't specify `-o`, `-t`, `-n` and `-b` the command will prepare default values for them with the below pattern:

 ```text
 -o: authenticated_user